Friday, May 28, 2010

 When hopeless griefs shall gape for me,

-One word the tempest's rage shall quell
+One word the tempest's rage shall quell--

 That word, Thy name, Immanuel.